 - Changing the name or data type of an existing input parameter or output value

 - Changing the resource name

 - Changing text in error messages

 - “Nulling” of fields (changing the value of a to null for privacy/security reasons as an alternative to removing it altogether)

-As soon as a new version is released, the previous version will be marked as deprecated.
-Versions will remain in a deprecated state for one year, after which they will be retired.
-In effect, any version will be available for at least two years overall, including their deprecation period.
-Any calls made to versions after they are retired will fail.
+In most cases, as soon as a new version is released, the previous version will be marked as deprecated.
+Versions will remain in a deprecated state for a period of time, after which they will be retired.

 Please stay informed to learn more about future deprecations and retirements.